aimclub/OSA/examples/nas-fedot/README.md

 ## Overview

 <overview>
-nas-fedot is a framework that automates the design and optimization of neural networks for various tasks, such as image classification and seismic inversion.
-It enables users to focus on high-level tasks, accelerating the development of high-performance neural networks.
-The framework targets developers and researchers seeking to improve neural network performance without manual architecture design.
+nas-fedot is a framework designed for developing and deploying neural architecture search models, focusing on applications like butterfly classification and seismic inversion.
+It empowers researchers and developers to efficiently explore and optimize various neural network architectures, enhancing innovation in deep learning through a modular and user-friendly approach.
 </overview>

 ---